-So, if you are planning to play pickleball somewhat regularly, looking for a paddle you can play with as you improve …you want a quality paddle but not necessarily top of the line…this is list if perfect for you, please keep reading below.
+So, if you are planning to play pickleball somewhat regularly, looking for a paddle you can play with as you improve …you want a quality paddle but not necessarily top of the line… this list is perfect for you, please keep reading below.

 However, if you are just trying out pickleball for the first time and you’re not even sure you will be playing long term…and just looking for a cheap paddle click here to see a list specifically with a low budget in mind ($30 and under) for people that just need an affordable paddle.

 Material: We did not include any wood paddles on this list, if you are looking for a good wooden paddle please see link above for budget paddles.
 All of the ones on this list here are graphite or composite.

 Paddle Technology: Since this list if for beginners, we’ve left off all the cutting edge paddle tech.
 Pickleball brands continue to push the limits of what they can offer, some of the high-end paddles use aircraft grade composites, specially textured faces and vibration canceling cores.

 All of these features can have benefits for advanced players but we don’t really think you need a lot of expensive bells and whistles.
 If you are still working on getting the ball over the net, you probably don’t need “liquid graphite” to increase your topspin…